Xceptance/xlt-documentation/content/en/xtc/010-xtc-basics/_index.md

 Note that in load test projects, you can configure specific repository settings per load test that override the general repository settings of the project for this load test.
 {{% /note %}}

+In _Sharing_, you can define a default for the share expiration time of [reports](../015-load-testing/20-quick-start/#create-a-report) for easier project management.
+Each report sharing will offer this time as a default.
+Later on, all shares can be either deactivated, extended, or reactivated at once when required.
+It is still possible to set individual expiration times per report, but these cannot be extended or deactivated globally then.

+In _Properties_, you can globally define [properties](../../load-testing/manual/480-test-suite-configuration/) or [secret properties](../../load-testing/manual/480-test-suite-configuration/#secret-properties) to use for test execution.
+Properties can be overwritten for each individual load test, and if not set in XTC will be read from the project data.

 ### Repository Authentication

 To add or change repository authentication info, click the editing button: